 A UK resident and domiciled individual is taxed on worldwide income and gains.
 Non-UK domiciles who are UK resident can claim the remittance basis of taxation in respect of foreign income and gains, with the effect that they are only taxed if foreign income and gains are brought into the UK.
-The non-UK domicile is also favourably treated for IHT, as they only pay IHT in respect of UK assets, as opposed to their worldwide assets.
+They will however lose their entitlement to the personal allowance for income tax and the annual CGT exemption.
+There may also be a significant 'remittance basis charge' to pay.
+The non-UK domicile is also potentially favourably treated for IHT, as they only pay IHT in respect of UK assets, as opposed to their worldwide assets.

-However, an individual who has been resident for at least 15 of the last 20 tax years will be deemed UK domiciled for all tax purposes.
+An individual who has been resident for at least 15 of the last 20 tax years will be deemed UK domiciled for all tax purposes.
 In addition, those who had a UK domicile at the date of their birth will revert to having a UK domicile for tax purposes whenever they are resident in the UK, even if, under general law, they have acquired a domicile in another country.

 Checklist: financial protection strategies Self ✓ Spouse

 Essential:

 Will

 Living Will

 Lasting power of attorney

 Life assurance

-Keep papers in a safe place - and make sure other people know where they are!
+Keep papers in a safe place, and make sure other people know where they are!

 Seriously consider:

 Income, mortgage and loan protection insurance

 Tax-efficient estate planning

 Planning for the transfer of your business

 Funeral arrangements and expenses

 A tax-efficient gift strategy

-- Making the most of allowances and reliefs - Ensuring that your tax liability is kept to a minimum within the law - Using savings, capital and other vehicles to give your children a better start in life - Writing a Will - Life insurance and obtaining disability and critical illness insurance - Tax-efficient savings and investments
+- · Making the most of allowances and reliefs - Ensuring that your tax liability is kept to a minimum within the law - Using savings, capital and other vehicles to give your children a better start in life - · Writing a Will - Life insurance and obtaining disability and critical illness insurance - Tax-efficient savings and investments